kshia/MyTwitter/README.md

 # Project 3 - *Twitter*

-**My Twitter** is an android app that allows a user to view home and mentions timelines, view user profiles with user timelines, as well as compose and post a new tweet.
+**MyTwitter** is an android app that allows a user to view home and mentions timelines, view user profiles with user timelines, as well as compose and post a new tweet.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

-Time spent: **15** hours spent in total
+Time spent: **30** hours spent in total

 ## User Stories